 Trust administration is something that may occur when someone passes away.
-You may need to get legal help guiding you through the trust administration process to ensure an inheritance is protected and the wishes of the deceased are respected.
+You may need to get legal help guiding you through the process to ensure an inheritance is protected and the wishes of the deceased are respected.

 Unsworth LaPlante, PLLC provides assistance with the trust administration process.
 We represent executors, heirs, trustees, trust beneficiaries, and other interested parties who may have reason to believe the interests of the deceased are not being appropriately represented.
 If you need assistance after a death, we are here for you.
 Give us a call in Vermont at 802-879-7133 for personalized advice or contact us to find answers to questions including: